shreyansh-rey/Underpin-Assignment/README.md

 ## Option 1 — Run Locally Through Browser
 1. Open the project repository.
 2. Navigate to:
-Builds/WebGL/
+Build/

+3. Run the `run.bat` file if on windows
-3. Host the folder using a local web server.
+Otherwise host the folder using a local web server.

 Example using Python:
 python -m http.server 8000